K. Takahashi

 to: transfer-deployment-governance-accountability

-constraint: release and certification need replayable evidence and bounded evaluation
+constraint: "release and certification need replayable evidence and bounded evaluation"

 - from: long-running-agents-memory-multi-agent-operation